 Exemplary teaching and learning in every classroom

-Teachers trained in the Writing to Win solutions see their students and integrated reading-writing in a new light.
-They use writing as the ultimate differentiator for learning.
-Students work with the Writing to Win tools in groups, each with an assigned task to report to the rest of the class.
+Teachers see writing as the ultimate differentiator for learning.
+Students work with the Writing to Win tools in a group-assigned tasks to report to the rest of the class.
 They eagerly participate whole-group in oral-kinesthetic mini-lessons (Applied Grammar online).
-They read their writing aloud to a PAL and cite evidence from their writing for their score on a 3-trait rubric for the PAL to confirm or question (Writing on Demand).
-They assume the task of a spotter in analyzing and reporting the role of a key term in a reading text to their class (Paired Texts Packets).
-Teachers spend time and effort on small-group conferencing and on coaching, facilitating, and tracking student progress, all hallmarks of exemplary teaching.
+They read their writing aloud to a PAL and cite evidence to support their self-assessment (Writing on Demand).
+They assume the task as spotters who analyze and report the role of key terms in reading texts (Paired Texts Packets).
+Teachers practice small-group conferencing and facilitating student progress.

 An emphasis on purpose in learning

-With every writing task, students accept and come to understand the purpose of their writing for a specific audience.
-Everything they write reaches a specific audience, from an assigned PAL to a small group, their whole class, the class next-door, or a special person the choose to send it to.
-Since students know their audience will provide a rubric-based response, write with greater engagement.
-Their writing does more than satisfy that requirements of the argument/opinion, informational, or narrative genres.
+With every writing task, students understand the purpose of their writing for specific audiences – a small group, whole class, the class next-door, or a special person that they choose.
+Students write with engagement since their audience provides rubric-based responses.
 Their narratives entertain, surprise, or provoke empathy.
 Their informational essays intrigue or marvel as they explain content-rich texts.
-Their arguments / opinion writing compels readers to agree, rethink ideas, or take action.
-In student-centered learning, simple, specific reading-writing tasks empower students to take the lead in their learning.
-As they perform their tasks, their performances divulge what they understand and misunderstand about course standards.
+Their argument / opinion writing compels readers to agree, rethink, or act.
+In student-centered learning and specific reading-writing tasks, students take the lead in their learning.
+As they write they show what they understand and misunderstand about course standards.